 - Amphibia: The titular world is absolutely teeming with all sorts of monstrous creatures that regularly prey on its amphibious inhabitants.
 Even the plants want to eat them.
 It's so bad that everyone is universally inured to the prospect of suddenly dying one day, even babies like Polly.
 This is played for all of the Black Comedy it is worth.

 - The planet Anur Vladias in Ben 10 was once home to a race of vampire-like aliens known as the Vladats until their war with the Transylians rendered it uninhabitable.
 Not only is the planet now completely unable to support life, it actively drains it from any living thing.
-Not even the Celestialsapiens (Alien X) are able to survive there, despite being for all intents and purposes Physical Gods capable of outliving the universe itself.
+Not even the Celestialsapiens (Alien X) are able to survive there, despite being for all intents and purposes Physical Gods capable of outliving and recreating the universe itself.

 - Buzz Lightyear of Star Command: